zan-xhipe/rest/README.md

 # Headers
 Providing the right headers is crucial to many requests.
 This is also one of the main motivations for creating ```rest``` instead of using ```curl```.

+# Filtering
+You can filtered any returned json with a basic filter language, supported by gojq.
+You can also pretty print output with the ```--pretty``` flag.
+If you filter the output to a string you can remove the quotes around the string by also providing the pretty flag.

 # Storing Settings
 Various settings can be stored for each service you want to use.
 Settings can be set per service, per path, or per path access with a particular method.